liferay/alloy-editor/content/docs/use/editor_configuration.md

 ---
+title: Editor Configuration
 description: AlloyEditor allows you to configure the editor in the way you prefer.
 You will be able to custom Toolbars, Buttons and Editor behavior!
-layout: guide
-title: Editor Configuration
-order: 50
+order: 5
 ---

 ###### AlloyEditor allows you to configure the editor in the way you prefer.
 You will be able to custom Toolbars, Buttons and Editor behavior!